amycin/-IR/README.md

 This repository contains:
 - ∆IR wave memory architecture (WMA)
 - Kernel examples and code logic for coherence-respecting evolution
-- Notes on integration into adaptive quantum systems and hybrid ASI systems
+- Notes on integration into adaptive quantum systems and hybrid AI systems

 ---